 The Title V and mNSR permits for Main Post do not apply to FBNA emission sources, as this area is non-contiguous from Main Post and considered a separate source.
 Stationary emission sources at FBNA include large boilers, generators, heaters, above ground storage tanks and emergency generators.
 FBNA emission sources are operated under a separate synthetic mNSR air permit (Registration Number 73630).
 As a synthetic minor source, the FBNA annual update report does not include the requirement for an emission statement.
 The FBNA annual update report provides specific total throughput (million cubic feet burned and/or gallons burned) for the permitted equipment.
 However, as a requirement of the permit, Fort Belvoir Air Program maintains a rolling 12-month total for the criteria pollutant emissions from the FBNA sources, as found in Table 3-6.

-Table 5-0.
-Emissions from Stationary Sources (tons/year) for C 1 2020
+Table 3-0.
+Emissions if on Stationary Sources (tons/year) for CT 2020

-SO 2 СО PM10 PM2.5 NO 2 VOCs
+SO 2 СО PM{10} PM {2.5} NO 2 VOCs

 0.15 1.65 0.25 0.25 6.31 0.35